 - 1 egg

 - Preheat the oven to 350℉.
-Lightly coat muffin pan with cooking spray; set aside.
+Lightly coat the muffin pan with cooking spray; set aside.

 - Open a can of rolls, spread it out on a cutting board, and split it into triangles.

 - Place candied fruit along the short side of the triangle.
 Roll the dough over the fruit and keep rolling toward the tip of the triangle.
-Tuck the ends in to make a bun and place in the muffin pan.
+Then, tuck the ends in to make a bun and place in the muffin pan.
 Repeat with remaining crescent dough.

 - Add two tablespoons of water to the egg and mix well to create an egg wash.
 Brush egg wash on the dough and decorate with almonds and candied fruit.

 - Bake for 15-17 minutes, until golden.
-Remove from pan and cool on a wire rack.
+Remove from the pan and let cool on a wire rack.

-- When cool make icing by combining powdered sugar, lemon juice, and water to make a smooth icing which you can drizzle over the Rosca de Reyes muffins.
+- When the buns cool down, make the icing.
+Combine powdered sugar, lemon juice, and water to make a smooth icing.
+Drizzle over the Rosca de Reyes muffins and serve.